 In addition, regular acupuncture treatment can treat minor sports injuries as they occur and help to keep muscles and tendons resistant to injury.
 World-class professional and amateur athletes often use acupuncture as a routine part of their training.
 If your animals are involved in any athletic endeavor, such as racing, jumping, or showing, acupuncture can help them keep in top physical condition.

 In general, acupuncture can be effectively combined with most conventional and alternative therapies.
-Certified Veterinary Acupuncturists have the comprehensive training, knowledge and skill to understand the interactions between different forms of treatment and to interpret the patient’s response to therapy.
+Certified Veterinary Acupuncturists have the comprehensive training, knowledge

 The American Veterinary Medical Association considers veterinary acupuncture a valid modality within the practice of veterinary medicine and surgery.